 Co-Director of In-House Community

 Patrick has over 22 years of experience working in the legal industry: firstly as a Publisher and later Asia Managing Director of Euromoney Institutional Investor, and then as Marketing and Business Development Director for Asia for Shearman & Sterling and White & Case respectively.
-After spending 6 months advising a start-up on-line language learning site for children (Study-cat), Patrick joined Pacific Business Press as Publishing Director and Co-Director of the In-House Community™ in 2008 and continues in those roles.
+After spending 6 months advising a start-up on-line language learning site for children (Study-cat), Patrick joined InHouse Community as Publishing Director and Co-Director of the In-House Community™ in 2008 and continues in those roles.
 His publishing career began with Haymarket Publishing in 1987.

 Patrick is a graduate of Leeds University and also holds a Master’s Degree in Far East Area Studies from the School of Oriental & African Studies (SOAS).